-The philosophy of our executive compensation program is to align pay with performance, keep overall compensation competitive and ensure that we can recruit, motivate and retain high quality executives.
-Accordingly, our executives' compensation is heavily weighted toward compensation that is performance-based or equity-based.
-Our NEO compensation for 2016 reflects this commitment.
-Our executives' compensation for 2016 consisted of a base salary, an annual incentive bonus and long-term equity awards (50% of which are time vested over three years and 50% of which are performance-based, with earned shares subject to a two-year cliff vest).
-For 2016, 75% of our CEO's target total compensation and an average of 57% of our other NEO's target total compensation was performance-based or equity-based.
-We do not provide pension, supplemental retirement benefits or material perquisites to our executives as they are not tied to performance.
+Our executives' compensation for Fiscal 2019 consisted of a base salary, an annual incentive bonus and long-term equity awards (75% of which are time vested over three years and 25% of which are performance-based).
+In Fiscal 2019, the performance-based portion of the long-term equity awards was based on two performance metrics: 3-year cumulative Adjusted EBITDA (weighted 75%) and Adjusted EBITDA margin for the 3rd year of the performance period (weighted 25%).
+For Fiscal 2019, 79% of our CEO's target total compensation and an average of 60% of our other NEOs' target total compensation were performance-based or equity-based.
+We do not provide defined benefit pension, supplemental retirement benefits or executive perquisites to our NEOs as they are not tied to performance.